oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 Turkey presents a contrasting result.
 Although it ranked **second using the custom Salary Value Score (SVS)**, it recorded one of the lowest Local Purchasing Power Index values **(49.0)**.
 This divergence is analytically important because it shows that the SVS captures a narrower relationship, average salary relative to the Cost of Living Index, rather than overall household affordability or real purchasing power.

-Comparing SVS with the Local Purchasing Power Index therefore provides a useful sense-check on the custom metric.
-Where the two measures produce different rankings, this suggests that SVS alone does not capture all the other economic factors influencing local purchasing power.
+Comparing SVS with the Local Purchasing Power Index therefore provides a useful sense check for the custom metric.
+When the two measures produce different rankings, this suggests that SVS alone does not capture all the other economic factors that influence local purchasing power.

 For this reason, the Salary Value Score (SVS) should be interpreted as a comparative screening indicator rather than a standalone measure of affordability.
 It is useful for identifying countries where average salary appears relatively strong compared with the Cost of Living Index, but it should be considered alongside Local Purchasing Power and other economic indicators.

 ---

-## 10. Practical Implications
+## 11. Practical Implications
 The findings demonstrate why salary figures should not be used in isolation when comparing relative affordability across countries.
 The Salary Value Score (SVS) can be used as an initial comparative indicator, but it should be interpreted alongside the Local Purchasing Power Index and other relevant economic measures when evaluating how far income may stretch across countries.

 ---

-## 11. Assumptions & Limitations
+## 12. Assumptions & Limitations

 ### Assumptions